Water supply and sanitation in Yemen: Wastewater treatment

-According to a 2002 report by staff from the Yemeni Environment Protection Agency, there were also wastewater treatment plants in Taiz, Dammar, Yarem, and Radaa.
+According to a 2002 report by staff from the Yemeni Environment Protection Agency, there were also wastewater treatment plants in Taiz, Dhamar, Yarim, and Radaa.
 Most of the plants use the stabilization pond technology.
 The largest wastewater treatment plant in the country, located in Sana'a, was completed in 2000, but it had to be upgraded between 2003 and 2005 due to "deficiencies in its operation, unacceptable odor emissions, and inadequate management of the generated sludge".
-While data on the quality of treated effluent are limited, available data show that the effluent of at least two plants complied with the relatively lenient national standard of 150 mg/L of Biological oxygen demand, a measure of organic pollution.
+While data on the quality of treated effluent are limited, available data showed that the effluent of at least two plants complied with the relatively lenient national standard of 150 mg/L of Biological oxygen demand, a measure of organic pollution.
 However, none of the four analyzed plants complied with the standard for fecal coliform, a measure of biological contamination.
 Reuse of treated and untreated wastewater in agriculture is common in Yemen.
-Wastewater from hospitals and medical laboratories is discharged into the sewer system, but cannot be adequately treated in the existing municipal wastewater treatment plants.
+Furthermore, hazardous wastewater from hospitals and medical laboratories is discharged into the sewer system, but cannot be adequately treated in the existing municipal wastewater treatment plants.

+Conflict-era operational status (2015–present)

+After years of armed conflict, military damage in some places, and fuel blockades, the structural integrity of Yemen's wastewater sector severely collapsed.
+Extended central electrical grid failures and high diesel costs routinely forced total operational shutdowns of critical plants, including the Sana'a facility.
+The resulting overflow of raw, untreated sewage into public spaces and agricultural valleys directly increased historic outbreaks of waterborne diseases, and even triggering a severe national cholera epidemic.

+To prevent total collapse of the infrastructures, humanitarian interventions led by agencies such as the World Bank and UNOPS have started shifting several remaining installations—such as the Zabid and Aden infrastructure toward decentralized solar-diesel hybrid networks to maintain minimal operational safety standards.